mathew-perez/post-install-config/README.md

 First go to http://localhost/osTicket/scp/login.php in your browser and log in with the information entered from the prerequestites install.

-All work in this tutorial will be done in the "Admin Panel."

 <h2>Environments and Technologies Used</h2>